tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 *What it is.*
 You ask the model something like "add Export to CSV to the dashboard".
-You can send immediately, or refine your statement in full (which dashboard, what it the time limit[^banks]) before sending.
+You can send immediately, or refine your statement in full (which dashboard, what is the time limit[^banks]) before sending.
 You may be dictating through a speech-to-text tool like Wispr Flow, or macOS dictation.[^voice] Whatever you type, delete, or rephrase before sending is invisible to the model.
 The model only sees the final message when you hit send, and starts working from there.